 As encouraged by federal funding sources, and following input activities by people with disabilities, family members and the public, each year P&A chooses some of the most important issues affecting people with disabilities and makes them priorities.
 Nearly all P&A services (including information & referral, client assistance & representation, education & training, and systems advocacy) are then focused on these priority issues.
 P&A may accept non-priority cases for advocacy assistance, advocacy representation, or legal representation when the presenting issue is considered to be egregious and all other criteria have been met.
 Very limited resources will be available for non-priority cases.
 P&A's grievance procedure is available to individuals whose request for advocacy services has been turned down because the issue is not within existing priorities or for other reasons.

-P&A's current priorities, for the fiscal year ending September 30, 2014, include the following:
+P&A's current priorities include the following:

 - Abuse, Neglect & Exploitation: Advocating for people with disabilities to be free from harm and mistreatment and to receive quality services, individualized to each person's needs - providing protective services when necessary and appropriate.

 - Community Inclusion: Advocating for the rights of people with

 disabilities to live and receive services in the least restrictive environment.
 This includes receiving necessary